the-minimal/rpc/README.md

 Procedure defines how to handle a contract on the server side.

-It accepts decoded and verified value and returns a value that is encoded and verified and then sent back to the client.
+It accepts decoded value and returns an encoded value which is then sent back to the client.

-Procedures are called by routers on request.
+Procedures are called composed into an array of procedures which is used by routers.

 ```ts
 const userRegisterProcedure = procedure(